tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics201/linux/02_files.md

-# Files and File system
+# Files and File System

 ## Everything is a file
 **A file is an addressable location that contains some data which can take many forms.**